moazim1993/BigData_Spark_Tutorial/README.md

 For more operations and details, check -> [https://spark.apache.org/docs/latest/rdd-programming-guide.html#transformations](https://spark.apache.org/docs/latest/rdd-programming-guide.html#transformations)

+Working under this framework, Spark will be able to understand your opearations and optimize them as a pipeline what they called "lineage" and when some slave machines go down, it will fetch the original RDD and apply the lineage to recover the results.

 On addition to these basic, one-step type of operations, Spark offers more complex operations in those 4 specific purpose libraries we talked about in last section.
 And these complex operations are nothing more than a combination of basic operations.

 # When should we use it